 The smell of gas was in the air.
 One of the main gas lines had been severed, and the entire town was without gas.
 For that matter, it was without electricity, phone service (despite the call Heather had received), and running water.
 Heather and I planned to go back to my apartment for the rest of the night, since there was nothing more we could do until morning, and it wasn't particularly safe to stay.
 But we couldn't leave until the city crew had removed the tree from the road.

 While we waited, Heather's neighbors across the street gave us a tour through their back yard.
 They had had about a half dozen trees in their yard, but every single one had been uprooted.

 Heather's apartment, and both of our cars, suffered no damage.

-By midnight, road crews had gotten the tree out of the road, and we were able to leave.
+By midnight, road crews had removed the oak, and we were able to leave.
 When we reached my apartment, I had six messages on my answering machine.
 My parents had been trying to call.
 Even though it was now nearly 1:00 in the morning, I called back.
 Mom answered the phone right away.
 My parents didn't seem the least bit upset about my calling at that hour.

 After spending a nearly sleepless night in my apartment, we returned to Haysville Tuesday morning.
 For the first time, we saw the damage in the light of day.
-Every house on her block had been damaged, except Heather's apartment.
+Every house the entire length of her street had been damaged, except Heather's apartment.
 Debris was scattered through everyone's yards.
 A metal beam had been dropped in Heather's landlady's yard.
 It had a light switch attached near the center.
 We have no idea which building it might have come from.

 But when we walked one block to the west, we saw a whole new level of destruction.
 Not a house on the street was left standing.
 There were walls and there were roofs, but they were not connected to each other.
 There was nothing even vaguely resembling a complete building.